Kandy-IO/kandy-hid-sdk/README.md

 <sup>* See Known Issues / Limitations</sup>

 Version 2.0.0 of this SDK introduces the use of WebHID technology, used initially in the VDI Mac configuration.
-Future versions of the Kandy Distant Driver for VDI SDK and this SDK will enable WebHID in other configurations listed above.
+Future versions of the Kandy VDI Toolkit and this SDK will enable WebHID in other configurations listed above.

 As of version 2.0.0, the Kandy HID SDK is to be used in Electron's Renderer process, rather than the Main process as in previous releases.
 There is still a requirement to `require` the SDK in Electron's Main Process to maintain backwards-compatibility for configurations where WebHID is not yet used.
 See Installation and `initializeHIDDevices` below.

-Refer to [the README for version 1.x](./docs/README.MD) for instructions on using previous versions of the SDK in Electron's main process.
+Refer to [the README for version 1.x](./docs/README_v1.MD) for instructions on using previous versions of the SDK in Electron's main process.

 ## Installation